 To depict Petroleum Titles within the jurisdiction of the Petroleum (Submerged Lands) Act 1982.
 The section numbers for this series are also numbered from 5001 to 8456.
 To denote the difference between this series and the State Onshore series these sections are suffixed with a ‘t’.

-Please note: The Department of Mines and Petroleum ceased to be a Designated Authority under the Offshore Petroleum and Greenhouse Gas Storage Act 2006 on 1 January 2012.
+Please note: The Department of Mines, Industry Regulation and Safety ceased to be a Designated Authority under the Offshore Petroleum and Greenhouse Gas Storage Act 2006 on 1 January 2012.
 For all queries regarding administration of Commonwealth Titles refer to the National Offshore Petroleum Titles Administrator website.